 - Combine the butter, sour cream and vanilla in a medium bowl.
+Add up to 1/4 cup more sour cream for a softer frosting.
 Use an electric or handheld mixer and beat until smooth.
 Then add in half of the powdered sugar and mix until creamy.

 - Add the remainder of the powdered sugar.
 Add a Tablespoon or two of heavy cream or milk if it becomes too thick.
 Add more powdered sugar as needed.
 Taste and add a pinch of salt if needed.
 Add a couple drops of food coloring if desired.

 - Spread the frosting on top of the cookies or cakes or store in a covered container in the refrigerator until ready to use.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.